uv (preferred for modernity, speed and compatibility with this project)

 Installation#

-No setup is required, besides ensuring that your package manager is updated to the latest version as follows:
+You are advised to ensure that your package manager is updated to the latest version as follows:

-pip install -U pip
+pip install -U pip # pip

-pip install -U pipx
+pip install -U pipx # pipx

 conda update conda anaconda